Skip to content

 Section titled “What happens if my script has a compilation error?”

-The Messages panel shows the error location and description.
-Fix the error in the Code Editor and press F5 to recompile.
-You can also use the Test Runner to verify individual functions.
+The Messages panel shows the error location and description; double-click to jump to the line.
+Fix the error and press F5 to recompile, or run a Syntax Check for a quick move/keep report.
+You can also use Run DLL Function to verify individual functions.

 VBA Padlock Studio Activation Settings and licensing options